 What are the pros and cons of insetting and offsetting?

-Where insetting is impractical or irrelevant — for example, it might not make sense for a software company to start an agroforestry project — offsets are an effective way to contribute to global climate action.
+Where insetting is impractical or irrelevant — for example, it might not make sense for a software company to start an agroforestry project to shrink its carbon footprint — offsets are an effective way to impact global warming.

 Nadine explains: “As a company within the food and agricultural sector, we are uniquely suited to implement natural climate solutions (NCS) within our value chain.
 We already produce, source, or invest in these landscapes and have a vested interest in their long-term resilience and productivity.
 Through insetting projects, we can address carbon impacts in these landscapes while promoting social and environmental safeguards, sustainable livelihoods, economic development, and biodiversity.”

 The other benefit of insetting lies in long-term cost forecasts.
-Although companies looking at short-term emissions mitigation strategies might see offsetting as the faster and more cost-effective solution, the companies that are taking a long-term view to climate action clearly see the future benefits of building an internal asset that generates carbon credits within their own value chains.
+Companies looking at short-term emissions reduction strategies might see offsetting as the faster and more cost-effective solution.
+But companies that are taking a long-term view to climate action clearly see the future benefits of building an internal asset that generates carbon credits within their own value chains.

-If history tells us anything, it’s that carbon credit prices will almost certainly rise over the long term.
-And while there are ways for companies to combat the impact of rising carbon prices (such as by securing multi-year contracts with offset project partners), one of the best ways to ensure continuity of supply and secure carbon credits at a stable price is to generate your own.
+If history tells us anything, it's that voluntary carbon offset prices will almost certainly rise over the long term.
+And while there are ways for companies to combat the impact of rising prices (such as by securing multi-year contracts with offset project partners), one of the best ways to ensure continuity of supply and secure carbon credits at a stable price is to generate your own.

 Can insetting be measured and verified?

-Corporate resistance to insetting often comes in the form of fear of the complex legal and accounting requirements of building and verifying your own carbon credits.
+Corporate resistance to insetting often stems from fear of the complex legal and accounting requirements to build and verify your own carbon credits.
 Insets need to be verified to carbon offset standards (through adequate GHG accounting methods) to be considered valid.

 “Not all of our projects go through the same verification process,” says Nadine.
 “We do not apply carbon credit certification to all our projects, as we believe that this would lead to excluding community-based or smaller projects due to prohibitive costs and processes.